 When we speak about startups and innovation in the United States, one of the first places that come to mind is Silicon Valley in California.
 This region became famous as the birthplace of several unicorn companies that are worth billions of dollars today.
-Nevertheless, did you know that major tech companies like Google and Meta (Facebook) operate in California but are actually registered in Delaware?
+Nevertheless, why major California tech companies, like Google and Meta (Facebook), operate in state but are actually registered in Delaware?
 Why are Delaware entities so attractive to tech companies?

 Yes, you read that right!
 Many of the companies and startups that proudly display their California addresses are actually incorporated in Delaware.
 Now, we know you’d be asking yourself, “should I incorporate in California?“.
 Well, let’s take a look at why this is happening and what are the benefits of incorporating in Delaware for tech and SaaS companies.

-4 reasons to incorporate your tech startup in Delaware
+4 reasons to follow California tech companies and incorporate your tech startup in Delaware

 1. Taxes in Delaware are lower than in California